Supa Mandiwanzira (Photo credit: The Chronicle)

 September 18, 1972

-Supa Collins Mandiwanzira is a Zimbabwean politician, journalist and entrepreneur.
-He is the current Minister of Information and Communication Technology, Postal and Courier Services in the Republic of Zimbabwe.
+Supa Collins Mandiwanzira is a Zimbabwean politician, entrepreneur, former government minister and former journalist.
+He is the former Minister of Information Communication Technology and Cyber Security in the Republic of Zimbabwe.
 Mandiwanzira is the founder of Zimbabwe's only privately owned radio station, ZiFM Stereo through his company, AB Communications.
 An internationally acclaimed journalist, Mandiwanzira rose to national prominence in the 2000s when he became the British Broadcasting Corporation (BBC) and Reuters correspondent.
+Mandiwanzira is the current member of parliament for Nyanga South.
+He contested in the July 2018 elections and won becoming Nyanga South Member of Parliament.

 He is known for having hosted business shows on the Zimbabwe Broadcasting Corporation (ZBC-TV) such as Talking Business With Supa.
-Following his party, the ZANU-PF's victory at the July 2013 elections, Mandiwanzira was appointed Deputy Minister of Information, Media and Broadcasting Services.
-Mandiwanzira is a past president of the black empowerment organisation, the Affirmative Action Group (AAG).
+He is a member of the Zanu-PF political party.
+Following the July 2013 elections in which Zanu-PF won, Mandiwanzira was appointed Deputy Minister of Information, Media and Broadcasting Services.
+Mandiwanzira is a past president of the black empowerment organization, the Affirmative Action Group (AAG).

 Mandiwanzira was born on 18 September 1972 in Mutare's Sakubva Suburb in the Manicaland Province.
-He has been married to his wife Ruth since 1998 and they have 3 children; 2 girls and a boy.
+He got married to his wife Ruth in 1998 and they have 3 children; 2 girls and a boy.
 He trained in journalism at the Harare Polytechnic in the early 90s.
 Mandiwanzira has a Masters Degree in International Journalism (City University of London).

 Affirmative Action Group (AAG)

-Following the 6th Zanu-PF congress and the factional fights in which political heavyweights such as former vice president Joice Mujuru, Tendai Savanhu and Dzikamai Mavhaire were dismissed from the party, Mandiwanzira was appointed into the party's politburo, which is the highest decision making body outside of congress.
+Following the 6th Zanu-PF congress and the factional fights in which politicians such as former vice president Joice Mujuru, Tendai Savanhu and Dzikamai Mavhaire were dismissed from the party, Mandiwanzira was appointed into the party's politburo, which is the highest decision making body outside of congress.

-In the same month of December 2014, Mandiwanzira was appointed Minister of Information Communication Technology, Postal and Courier Services, taking over from Webster Shamu who had apparently been in the wrong faction in the run up to the party congress.
+In December 2014, Mandiwanzira was appointed Minister of Information Communication Technology, Postal and Courier Services, taking over from Webster Shamu who had apparently been in the wrong faction in the run-up to the party congress.

 Positions Previously Held